nishtha47/ETL_Project_Data/README.md

  1.mergeFiles(List<String> mergedFiles):

-	Checks for existing files (patient.csv, patient.xls, patient.txt, patient.json).
+	- Checks for existing files (patient.csv, patient.xls, patient.txt, patient.json).
-	Calls corresponding methods (readCSVFile, readExcelFile, etc.).
+	- Calls corresponding methods (readCSVFile, readExcelFile, etc.).
-	Collects data in a list (mergedData).
+	- Collects data in a list (mergedData).

 2. File-Specific Methods:

-		readCSVFile() → Reads data using OpenCSV.
+		- readCSVFile() → Reads data using OpenCSV.
-		readExcelFile() → Extracts data from Excel using Apache POI. readTextFile() → Reads tab-separated text files using BufferedReader. readJSONFile() → Parses JSON data using Jackson.
+		- readExcelFile() → Extracts data from Excel using Apache POI.
+		- readTextFile() → Reads tab-separated text files using BufferedReader.
+		- readJSONFile() → Parses JSON data using Jackson.

 4. writeMergedFile()

-	Logs all processed files.
+		- Logs all processed files.
-	Writes merged data to merged_data.txt.
+		- Writes merged data to merged_data.txt.

 4.main() Method

-	Initiates file reading, merging, and writing.
+	- Initiates file reading, merging, and writing.
-	Prints confirmation message after completion.
+	- Prints confirmation message after completion.

-5. Logbook.java: The Logbook class is a utility for logging messages, step start/end events, and errors using SLF4J (Simple Logging Facade for Java) to standardize logging in a test automation framework.
+5. **Logbook.java**: The Logbook class is a utility for logging messages, step start/end events, and errors using SLF4J (Simple Logging Facade for Java) to standardize logging in a test automation framework.

-7. Claim.java: The Claim class is an immutable model representing a patient's medical claim, ensuring data integrity with validations and supporting XML serialization via @XmlRootElement and @XmlElement annotations.
+7. **Claim.java**: The Claim class is an immutable model representing a patient's medical claim, ensuring data integrity with validations and supporting XML serialization via @XmlRootElement and @XmlElement annotations.

-8. config.properties : The config.properties file stores the API endpoint URL for fetching book details using ISBN from the Google Books API.
+8. **config.properties** : The config.properties file stores the API endpoint URL for fetching book details using ISBN from the Google Books API.

-9. TestRunner.java : This file is for executing test where  path of the feature file and step definition file is mentioned.
+9. **TestRunner.java** : This file is for executing test where  path of the feature file and step definition file is mentioned.

 ________________________________________

-**Getting Started**

-Prerequisites
+##Getting Started##

+**Prerequisites**

 Before running the tests, ensure you have the following installed: